seansfkelley/passprompt/README.md

 ### configuration

-passprompt stores configuration in your XDG-configured directory, by default, `~/.config/passprompt`.

-A `config.toml` file there accepts the keys outlined in the rest of this section.
+passprompt stores configuration and state in `$XDG_CONFIG_HOME/passprompt/config.toml`.
+If `XDG_CONFIG_HOME` is unset, it defaults to `~/.config`.
+The file accepts the configuration outlined in the remainder of this section.

 #### `retries`